-▲WARNING X100 inhibitor is required
+AWARNING X100 inhibitor is required

 - 1. It is required that the Evergreen® boiler have Sentinel X100 added to the system to prevent damage to the boilers' heat exchanger.
-See Replacement parts for re-ordering information. - 2.
-After filling the system as directed in these instructions, use a caulking gun to inject the X100 inhibitor concentrate into the system, or fill with the X100 in its liquid form, following the instructions on the tube or - 3.
+See Replacement Parts section at the end of this manual for re-ordering information. - 2.
+After filling the system as directed in these instructions, use a caulking gun to inject the X100 inhibitor concentrate into the system, or fill with the X100 in its liquid form, following the instructions on the tube or container. - 3.
 After adding the inhibitor to the system, allow time for the water to circulate and mix.
 Then check the inhibitor level.
 Add additional inhibitor if necessary. - 4.
 See separate instructions or Weil-McLain website for suggested guidelines to determine how much inhibitor to use.